neeasade/autotheme.sh/README.md

 `setup.sh` will compile the small gtkrc reload program and pull down the git submodules.
 It will also copy the acyl icons folder to `~/.icons/acyl`.

 ### autotheme.sh
-This script will generate colors from an image using urnn, and then use those colors to make a gtk theme with oomox (named 'oomox-auto').

 This script does the following:
 - Generate colors from an image with urnn
 - Make a gtk script from said colors with oomox(named 'oomox-auto')